About Me and My Site

 My name is Chris Wells, I'm 41 years old, and I'm from Georgia.
 I spend the majority of my free time with my fiancée, Crystal, and youngster, Ashli.
 My hobbies pretty much all revolve around technology, but I do venture out when I can.
 For more details about me and my personal life, check out my blog.

-In my paid time, I'm a Solution Architect in Nokia's Motive Customer Experience Management division currently working on projects for a Tier 1 U.S. telecommunications provider.
-I have 17 years of experience building and adapting support solutions for dozens of white-box and OEM PC manufacturers as well as ISPs and telcos.
+In my paid time, I'm a Solution Architect in Nokia Software's Emerging Products division.
+I have 18 years of experience building and adapting support solutions for dozens of white-box and OEM PC manufacturers as well as ISPs and telcos.
 I've worked on projects for a variety of U.S. clients including AT&T, Office Depot, Sprint, SBC, MCI, and Frontier plus foreign clients such as Bell Canada, Telecom New Zealand, and Telstra.
 To learn more about my professional life, you can check out my LinkedIn profile.

 I've spent a lot of time building websites and software to other people's specs in order to meet their needs.
 While this leads to excellent end results, it can leave something to be desired on a personal level: